8 September 2023

 1. Start searching for placements as early as you can

-But don’t worry if you missed us this year – we’ve got you covered.
+But don’t worry if you missed us last year – we’ve got you covered.
 You can download a digital version of the Guide to Placements, Internships and Insight Schemes.

-Have a browse on the find a job tab on the RateMyPlacement website.
-Get an idea of what kind of placements are available.
-You can also click on our employers tab to keep up-to-date with which of our employers are the highest rated.
+Have a browse on the RateMyPlacement.co.uk website.
+Get an idea of what placements are available.
+And keep up-to-date with our Best Student Employers.

 RateMyPlacement’s crazy-cool features

 A great tip is to update your CV with each application.
 Read the job description carefully and make sure your CV is relevant to the role.
-Employers will be searching for keywords when they read your CV so make use of the job description!
+Employers will be searching for keywords when they read it, so make use of the job description!

-Is your CV looking pretty shoddy?
+Is your CV looking rusty?
 Don’t worry, we have a 10/10 guide on Writing CVs for a Placement Application.

 You can’t expect to miraculously get a placement if you only apply for one or two jobs.
-Searching for a placement has a similar process as searching for a job.
+Searching for a placement has a similar process to searching for a job.

 Just make sure that each application is as perfect as you can get it.
 Don’t rush.
-It’s pointless sending off atrocious applications.
+It’s pointless sending rushed applications.
 Take your time.
 Spread out your applications over a couple of weeks.

 6. Keep going!

 Don’t stop now.
 We know how long these applications can be.
 You might have numerical tests to deal with, maybe online questions too.
-But don’t give in.
+But don’t give up.

-If you don’t hear back straight away, don’t moan about it - get back on the alpaca.
-You need to be regularly checking the website OR you could sign up to receive tailored job alerts.
+If you don’t hear back straight away, don’t be sad – get back on the alpaca.
+You need to be checking the website regularly OR signing up to receive tailored job alerts.
 The perfect placement is out there – you just have to put the work in to find it.

-If after a couple of weeks and 101 applications, you still haven’t heard anything, you might have to accept, there’s a reason your applications have been unsuccessful.
+If after a couple of weeks and 101 applications, you still haven’t heard anything, you might have to accept that there’s a reason your applications have been unsuccessful.

 It’s nothing personal.
 Maybe it’s your CV.
 Maybe you need to look at how you’re filling in the application forms.
-Try and contact any employers you haven’t heard back from, and find out why your application failed.
+Read our blog on How To Deal With Rejection to learn how to ask for feedback.

-Once you’ve made some tweaks to your CV, it’s time to start applying again.
-And by this point, you’re probably getting unnaturally good at filling out application forms.
+Once you’ve tweaked your CV, it’s time to start applying again.
+By this point, you’re probably getting unnaturally good at filling out application forms.

 Remember, J.K.
 Rowling was rejected by thirty-something publishers before Harry Potter was published.
 They all said NO to Harry, Ron and Hermione.

 But J.K. kept plugging away, and eventually, she prevailed.
 And she’s done fairly well since then.
-So be like J.K.
+You can too.